pantheon-systems/documentation/source/docs/articles/sites/cloudflare-cdn-and-dns.md

 **Railgun**: At this time, CloudFlare Railgun is not available on Pantheon.

-**Rocket Loader**: Has the potential to break some JavaScript and jQuery functions as a beta feature.
-[Read CloudFlare's support article](https://support.cloudflare.com/hc/en-us/articles/200169456-Why-is-JavaScript-or-jQuery-not-working-on-my-site-).
+**Rocket Loader**: This has the potential to break some JavaScript and jQuery functions as a beta feature, and we recommend disabling it in CloudFlare.

 ## FAQs